uwspstar/Side-Projects/Nodejs-Projects/Blog-Step-by-Step/readme.md

 - nodejs stream
 - \*\*\* log function and usage
 - \*\*\* log separation, log content separation. analyze
+- log separation with Date, such as `2020-09-05.access.log`
 - log save to file, not save to mySql, not save to redis
+- linux `crontab`

 ### log folder